riley0122/numworks_doom/README.md

 [![Build](https://github.com/riley0122/numworks_template_cpp/actions/workflows/main.yml/badge.svg)](https://github.com/riley0122/numworks_template_cpp/actions/workflows/main.yml)
 # numworks DOOM

+This is a simple DOOM clone made from scratch for the Numworks calculator.

 ## Building

 you need to have the dependencies installed to build, you could also [downlaod the latest version from releases](https://github.com/riley0122/numworks_doom/releases/latest), and then upload it to your calculator on [my.numworks.com/apps](https://my.numworks.com/apps].